 - Bring your event payment confirmations, just in case of a glitch in the system.

 - Also, everything is pretty centrally located, but it's a good idea to have a list of your schedule with the addresses of the venues so that you don't suddenly find yourself asking, where the devil am I supposed to be right now?

-- If possible, make breakfast plans with other Sherlockians (unless you eat breakfast alone – saving energy for later conversations).
+- If possible, make breakfast plans with other Sherlockians (unless you prefer eat breakfast alone – saving energy for later conversations).

 - To some, the secret to enjoying the jam-packed weekend is to find private, unpublicized events for more intimate interactions.
 How to find these?
 “You know my methods.
 Apply them.”